Han Solo Spin-Off News: Official Plot Revealed!

-Tuesday morning saw the release of the much anticipated cast photo for Disney’s upcoming Han Solo Star Wars spin-off, as reported by The Inquisitr.
-While IMDB already had a few cast members listed, Disney finally gave fans a look at the full cast of main characters.
+Tuesday morning saw the release of the much anticipated cast photo for Disney’s upcoming Han Solo Star Wars spin-off, as reported by the Inquisitr.
+While IMDb already had a few cast members listed, Disney finally gave fans a look at the full cast of main characters.
 The photo had a timely release considering that filming has now officially begun.

-The cast includes Woody Harrelson (The Hunger Games), Emilia Clarke (Game of Thrones, Me Before You), Thandie Newton (the Westworld actress not pictured in the photo), Phoebe Waller-Bridge (Fleabag) and Joonas Suotamo as Chewbacca.
+The cast includes Woody Harrelson (The Hunger Games), Emilia Clarke (Game of Thrones, Me Before You), Thandie Newton (the Westworld actress not pictured in the photo), Phoebe Waller-Bridge (Fleabag), and Joonas Suotamo as Chewbacca.

 Production Begins on the Untitled Han Solo @StarWars Story: https://t.co/s9sk4oqZHm pic.twitter.com/jhb6pBI3jK